-On this day in 1582, William Shakespeare, 18, and Anne Hathaway, 26, pay a 40-pound bond for their marriage license in Stratford-upon-Avon.
+On November 28, 1582, William Shakespeare, 18, and Anne Hathaway, 26, pay a 40-pound bond for their marriage license in Stratford-upon-Avon.
 Six months later, Anne gives birth to their daughter, Susanna, and two years later, to twins.

 Shakespeare became a member of the popular theater troupe the Lord Chamberlain’s Men, which later became the King’s Men.
 The group built and operated the famous Globe Theater in London in 1599.
 Shakespeare became a major shareholder in the troupe and earned enough money to buy a large house in Stratford in 1597.
 He retired to Stratford in 1610, where he wrote his last plays, including The Tempest (1611) and The Winter’s Tale (1610-11).
 Meanwhile, he had written more than 100 sonnets, which were published in 1609.
 Shakespeare’s plays were not published during his lifetime.
 After his death, two members of his troupe collected copies of his plays and printed what is now called the First Folio (1623).